-Share the Magic of the Hanover Wind Symphony!
+Share the Magic of the Hanover Wind Symphony

-Funding for the Hanover Wind Symphony has been made possible, in part, by funds from the Arts Council of the Morris Area, through the NJ State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, BT, CH2M Hill, ExxonMobil, the Hanover Township Board of Recreation Commissioners, and the Cultural Arts Committee of Hanover Township, IBM, The Provident Bank, Sanofi Pasteur, Thomson Reuters, Verizon Foundation, and people like you!!
+Funding has been made possible in part by funds from Morris Arts through the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, BT ExxonMobil, the Hanover Township Board of Recreation Commissioners, and the Cultural Arts Committee of Hanover Township, IBM, The Provident Bank, Sanofi Pasteur, Verizon Foundation, and people like you!!

 The Hanover Wind Symphony supports the Americans with Disabilities Act.